Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 What You Should Do

-- Bring your insurance card and a photo ID for registration.
+- Bring your insurance card and a photo ID for verification purposes.

-- Prepare a list of all current medications with dosages.
+- Prepare a list of all your current medications, including dosages, and any allergies you have.

-- Gather recent test results or relevant medical records.
+- Compile any recent test results or relevant medical records that might help the healthcare provider.

 What You Should NOT Do